yesodweb/yesodweb.com-content/blog/2014/10/classy-base-prelude.md

 It is taken by many to be a truism that programming everything with lists makes things simpler or at least easier for new Haskell programmers.
 I have found this statement to be no different than 99% of things given the glorious "simple" label: the "simplicity" is not extensible, does not even live up to its original use case, and ends up creating its own incidental complexity.

-I used to warp the function I wrote to fit the mold of Haskell's list.
+I used to frequently warp the functions I wrote to fit the mold of Haskell's list.
 Now that I use classy-prelude I think about the data structure that is needed.
 Or often I start with a list, eventually discover that something such as appending is needed, and I am able to quickly change the function to operate on a different data structure.

 Using an associative list is an extreme example of using the wrong data structure where lookup is O(n) instead of constant or O(log(n)).
-But by warping a function I am really talking about writing a function in a way to reduce list appends or doing a double reverse instead of using a more natural DList or a Seq.
+But by warping a function I am really talking about writing a function in a way to reduce list appends or doing a double reverse instead of using a more natural [DList](http://hackage.haskell.org/package/dlist) or a [Seq](http://hackage.haskell.org/package/containers/docs/Data-Sequence.html).
 This warping process probably involves performing recursion by hand instead of re-using higher-order functions.
 As a library developer, I would like to start exposing interfaces that allow my users to use different data structures, but I know that it is also going to cause some inconvenience because of the current state of the Prelude.